Nature-based solutions knowledge gaps

 • Awareness and capacity building

 The performance and characteristics of plants and soils for pollution control and water storage in different contexts under different maintenance regimes.
-More research is needed to estimate the particle-forming potential (plants emit species-specific volatile compounds that act as aerosol precursors), ozone forming potential (the same volatiles stimulate O3 formation and emission factors are missing for a huge number of species) and capacity of pollution uptake (data and models) for different plant species and plant-assembled NBS.
+More research is needed to estimate the particle-forming potential (plants emit species-specific volatile compounds that act as aerosol precursors), ozone forming potential (the same volatiles stimulate O3 formation and emission factors are missing for a huge number of species) and capacity of pollution uptake (data and models) for different plant species and plant-assembled NbS.

 Desk Study Institutional publication